Forensic Scientist

 Whose payroll are forensic scientists on, the coroner's office, or the police force?

-Asked by MissPink over 11 years ago
+Asked by MissPink about 12 years ago

 Not to sound like a smart aleck, but you're on the payroll of whoever you work for--that can be the police department, the state police lab, the coroner's or medical examiner's office, the county sheriff's department, or an independent lab (usually doing DNA).
 You can also be a sworn officer or a civilian employee of same.
 Titles are not uniform.
 When I was at the coroner's office my title was forensic scientist because that was what the coroner said it was.
 At the police department I was an evidence specialist and then became a forensic specialist after I completed my training for fingerprint analysis.
 Your title is whatever your boss says it is.